skypilot-org/skypilot/docs/source/reference/yaml-spec.rst

       # these ports.
 Applies to all VMs of a cluster created with this field set.
       # Currently only TCP protocol is supported.
       # Could be an integer or a range.
+      # Ports Lifecycle:
+      # Ports are opened every time a cluster is launched.
+You can launch on an existing
+      # clusters to add more ports.
+During the launch process, SkyPilot checks whether the
+      # ports are already open.
+It will bypass the already opened ports and only open those
+      # that are not.
+Once the cluster is terminated, SkyPilot will remove all firewall rules
+      # or security groups related to that cluster.
       ports:
         - 8080
         - 10022-10040